adrianmartinsen/AustraliaBlog/content/posts/the-joys-of-the-normal-and-mundane/index.md

 limit no matter what, but at the same time Aussie drivers do not speed.
 We drove on the freeway a while back when doing the Great Ocean Road.
-The speed limit on a proper 6-8 lane freeway was only 100kph (60mph) and no one drive more than a few kph over the limit.
+The speed limit on a proper 6-8 lane freeway was only 100kph (60mph) and no one drove more then a few kph over the limit.
 In Norway on the E18 that has the same speed limit it is quite normal to do about 20 over the limit.
 And even more odd is the fact that we are talking a proper freeway which in the States would have a 70mph limit (about 110kph).
 So